turgu1/ESP32-Sensing-Device/README.md

 ## Design Description

 Looking at the schematic, you will find here the information related to each subsection present on the device.
-Some subsections are required, others are optional depending on your needs.
+Some subsections are required, and others are optional depending on your needs.

 The electronic component identifiers required for each subsection are listed inside square brackets.